deepset-ai/haystack/proposals/text/4084-agent-demo.md

 2. If they are not aligned, it rephrases the input (while retaining semantic meaning) and attempts to elicit an aligned output.

 SRM can improve the robustness of any module.
-For example, SerpAPI can sometimes be very sensitive to query wording.
+For example, SearchEngine can sometimes be very sensitive to query wording.
 If we are searching for "Olivia Wilde's boyfriend", the results might not be as precise as if we search for "Who is Olivia Wilde's current boyfriend?".
 SRM can rephrase the query to the latter form if the former form doesn't return an aligned answer.